jtrailor/Mastermind-Game/README.md

 Python, Object Oriented Design, MVC Design Pattern, FileIO, Event Handling

 Results:
 An operating game that answers all components of the problem statement.
 Game is also replayable at the user's request.
-Please see attached photos of game operations!
+Please see attached photos of the game in operation!